The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Summary

 \section{Summary}

-We present \texttt{sunbather}, an open-source$^{\ref{fn:github}}$ code to model escaping exoplanet atmospheres and their transit spectra.
-The code calculates the atmospheric density and velocity profiles assuming an isothermal Parker wind, using the \texttt{p-winds} code.
-A refined nonisothermal temperature profile is then afterwards calculated using the photoionization code \texttt{Cloudy}.
-A radiative transfer module finally allows the calculation of the transit spectrum over a practically arbitrary wavelength range.
+We present \texttt{sunbather}, an open-source$^{\ref{fn:github}}$ code that can be used to model escaping exoplanet atmospheres and their transit spectra.
+The code calculates the atmospheric density and velocity profiles assuming an isothermal Parker wind using the \texttt{p-winds} code.
+A refined nonisothermal temperature profile is then calculated using the photoionization code \texttt{Cloudy}.
+A radiative transfer module finally allows the calculation of the transit spectrum over an arbitrary wavelength range.

-The assets of \texttt{sunbather} are: \begin{itemize} \item[$\bullet$] It has a highly detailed NLTE treatment of the ionization and excitation state and temperature of the atmosphere through the use of \texttt{Cloudy}.
-The calculation of a nonisothermal temperature profile should produce more accurate transit spectra than an isothermal Parker wind model. \item[$\bullet$] It allows an arbitrary composition that includes the thirty lightest elements.
+The assets of \texttt{sunbather} are: \begin{itemize} \item It has a highly detailed NLTE treatment of the ionization and excitation state and temperature of the atmosphere through the use of \texttt{Cloudy}.
+The calculation of a nonisothermal temperature profile should produce transit spectra that are more accurate than those provided by an isothermal Parker wind model. \item It allows an arbitrary composition that includes the 30 lightest elements.
 Metals are completely accounted for in both the hydrodynamics and thermodynamics.
-The transit spectrum includes metal lines, and enables joint modeling of multiple spectral lines. \item[$\bullet$] It is highly suited for the interpretation of spectral line observations through a parametrized description of the atmosphere.
-The mass-loss rate is a free parameter of the model, allowing one to retrieve it from observations. \item[$\bullet$] It has a reasonably fast runtime of a few minutes to an hour, depending on the composition and density of the atmosphere.
-This runtime supports parameter space exploration for individual planets and/or studies at the population level (but may require a compute cluster to do so). \end{itemize}
+The transit spectrum includes metal lines, and enables joint modeling of multiple spectral lines. \item It is highly suited to the interpretation of spectral line observations through a parametrized description of the atmosphere.
+The mass-loss rate is a free parameter of the model, allowing one to retrieve it from observations. \item It has a reasonably fast runtime of a few minutes to an hour, depending on the composition and density of the atmosphere.
+This runtime supports parameter space exploration for individual planets and/or studies at the population level (but may require a computer cluster to do so). \end{itemize}